Aldudes: Toponymy

 The name of the commune in Basque is Aldude.
-Aldudes was also the name given to the entire valley bordering the Baigorry Valley and the Spanish border.
+Aldudes was also the name given to the entire valley bordering the Baïgorry Valley and the Spanish border.

 Jean-Baptiste Orpustan proposes the construction ald(a)-uhide meaning "the path beside the water".

 According to Ernest Nègre however, the name Aldudes is a contraction of the basque Aldubide meaning "way to the summits" from the root aldu meaning "heights" and bide meaning "way".
 The romanisation into Aldudes is actually a plural.

 The following table details the origins of the commune name and other names in the commune.